jamesmistry/breadlog/docs/source/getting-started.rst

    references when run in code generation mode (when you omit the ``--check`` flag).

+   If you'd like Breadlog to ignore a particular log statement, add a comment to the line before the statement with the text ``breadlog:ignore``.
+For more details, see :doc:`excluding-statements`.

 2. Once you're happy with the output, you can run Breadlog in code generation mode (without the ``--check`` flag).
 This will modify your code, inserting references in log messages where they are found to be missing: